 I wish I’d dithered a little longer.
 Just a couple months later I got a newsletter from Carol with this subject line: This Water Filter Changes Everything.

 Indeed it does!
-Finally, an affordable water filter that takes out over 200 contaminants, even fluoride!
+Finally, an affordable water filter that takes out over 200 contaminants, even fluoride and plastic fibers!
 And like all the water filters Pure Living Space carries, it’s undergone rigorous 3rd-party testing.
 The undercounter model takes up little space, and the filter lasts up to a year.
 If you prefer something that sits on the counter, there’s a countertop model as well.

 Though the upfront cost of a quality water filter can seem high, they filter so much water, you pay only pennies per gallon for the purest water you can get.
 Your health is absolutely worth the investment!